hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 value changing.
 [Type conversion][ref-sentinel-type-conversion] within policy may be necessary to achieve the comparison needed.

+If the value did not exist in the previous state, `old` will always be an empty string.

 As an example, given the following resource:

 ```hcl